gmorgachev/testing_bot/README.md

 # Testing bot

-Telegram bot for run tests on remote PC
+Telegram bot for run tests on remote computer
 Allow to use phone for creating tasks and checking results

 ## Install